ustclzh/ustclzh.github.io/_pages/about.md

 - **Li, Z.**, Tan, M.H., & Wu, J. (2023+) *A Parameterization-Invariant Framework for Bayesian Calibration of Positive Definite Matrix.*

-# 🎖 Honors and Awards

-- (2021) Honorable Mention for the Best Paper in the 2020 IISE Transactions:
-  - IISE transactions Annual Meeting

-- (2019) IISE transactions Featured Article
-  - IISE transactions

-- (2016) Best Paper Award
-  - The 11th International Conference on Reliability, Maintainability and Safety (ICRMS)

-- (2014) Outstanding Freshman Scholarship
-  - Academy of Mathematics and Systems Science, Chinese Academy of Sciences

-- (2014) Honor degree of Hua Loo-Keng Talent Program in Mathematics
-  - Unicersity of Science and Technology of China

-- (2013) National Scholarship
-  - Unicersity of Science and Technology of China

-- (2011,2012) Outstanding Undergraduate Scholarship
-  - Unicersity of Science and Technology of China

-# 💬 Talks

 ## Invited Talks